Glass House: In Johnson's lifetime (1906–2005)

-The home also created a stir for Mies van der Rohe, who "stormed out in a huff when he saw it", Ouroussoff wrote.
-Obviously derived from Mies's Farnsworth House, the fact that it was finished earlier could easily have made the German architect wonder whether others would get the impression that Johnson had instead done pioneering work for Mies, and it could be seen that "Johnson's vision lacked the intellectual rigor and exquisite detailing that were so critical to Mies's genius", according to Ouroussoff.

-As a curator at the Museum of Modern Art, Johnson had publicized Mies' work, and the American acknowledged his debt to the German architect, particularly in a 1950 interview in Architectural Digest magazine.
-Even though Johnson's building was completed a year before Mies's glass house, Johnson's building "was universally viewed as having been derived from it", according to Alice T. Friedman.
-Johnson curated an exhibit of Mies work at the Museum of Modern Art in 1947, featuring a model of the glass Farnsworth House.
+The design also incensed Mies, who "stormed out in a huff when he saw it", Ouroussoff wrote.
+Though clearly derived from Mies's Farnsworth House, the Glass House had been finished earlier.
+According to Ourousoff, it may have been a sign that "Johnson's vision lacked the intellectual rigor and exquisite detailing that were so critical to Mies's genius".
+As a curator at the Museum of Modern Art, Johnson had publicized Mies's work, acknowledging his debt to the German architect, particularly in a 1950 interview in Architectural Digest magazine.
+The historian Alice T. Friedman wrote that Johnson's building "was universally viewed as having been derived from" the Farnsworth House; Johnson had even featured a model of the Farnsworth House in a 1947 exhibit of Mies's work at the Museum of Modern Art.

 Before beginning his architectural career, from 1934 Johnson was a follower of the radical populist Louisiana Governor Huey Long, and, then, after Long was assassinated, of Father Charles Coughlin, an extreme anti-Semitic priest who detested President Roosevelt.
 Johnson became a correspondent of Coughlin's newspaper.
-During his trips to Germany, Johnson wrote a positive review of Mein Kampf, submitted articles where he decried the "decline in fertility...of the white race", described his visits to Hitler Youth camps, and gave favourable coverage of the Nazi invasion of Poland in 1939.
-Johnson Ian Volner wrote in his biography of Johnson that when being associated with Nazism was no longer advantageous for the architect he was able to "cover his tracks, [by] burning the bulk of his incriminating letters and articles in the brick-clad fireplace of his landmark Glass House.”
+During his trips to Germany, Johnson wrote a positive review of Mein Kampf, submitted articles where he decried the "decline in fertility...of the white race", described his visits to Hitler Youth camps, and gave favorable coverage of the Nazi invasion of Poland in 1939.
+Johnson Ian Volner wrote in his biography of Johnson that when being associated with Nazism was no longer advantageous for the architect he was able to "cover his tracks, [by] burning the bulk of his incriminating letters and articles in the brick-clad fireplace of his landmark Glass House."
 In 1940, with the war looming, Johnson abruptly abandoned journalism and fascism, and entered architecture school.
 He was investigated by the FBI for his earlier contacts with the Nazis, was eventually cleared for military service, and served in the Army until the end of the War.